wp-plugins/gwolle-gb/readme.txt

 = Should I really not use WordPress comments for a guestbook? =

 Sure you can if you want to.
 In my personal opinion however it can be a good thing to keep comments and guestbook entries separated.
-So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separatge guestbook can be good.
+So if you already have a blog with comments, the guestbook entries might get lost in there, and keeping a separate guestbook can be good.
 But if you don't use standard comments, you can just as easily use the comment section for a guestbook.

 = How do I localize a plugin? =